MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 Although Azure Information Protection comes with a default policy that you can use without configuration, we're going to have a look at that policy and make some changes.

 1. Still in the Azure portal, on the initial Azure Information Protection blade, select **Global policy** to open the **Policy: Global** blade.
-This blade automatically opens for subsequent connections to the service and it displays the default Information Protection policy that's automatically created for your tenant:
+This blade automatically opens for subsequent connections to the service and it displays the default Information Protection policy that's created for your tenant:

     - Labels for classification: **Personal**, **Public**, **General**, **Confidential**, and **Highly Confidential**.
 The last two labels expand to show sub-labels, which provide examples of how a classification can have subcategories.

        > [!NOTE]
        > Your default policy might look slightly different from one in this tutorial.
 For example, you have a label named **Internal** rather than **General**, and **Secret** rather than **Highly Confidential**.
-Or you do not have the sub-labels named **Recipients Only**.
+Maybe you do not have the sub-labels named **Recipients Only**.
 This is because there are different versions of the default policy, depending on when it was created for your tenant.
 Or, you might have edited it yourself, before you started the tutorial.
        >
        > If your default policy looks different, you can still use this tutorial, but be aware of these changes when you use the instructions and pictures that follow.
 If you want to modify your default policy so that it matches the current default policy, see [The default Azure Information Protection policy](../deploy-use/configure-policy-default.md).